cjerrington/cjerrington.github.io/src/posts/2023/2023-12-01-advent-of-code-2023-day-1.md

 Write-Host "Part one total: $sum"
 ```

 I found my regex was not as good as it should be to select only digits.
 So I decided to do a replace of alpha characters with blanks.
 This worked and for each line, I split the numbers to an array so I could select the first and last digits.
 Some lines had 3,4,5 digits.
 After re-reading the instructions and example, this was a neat way to get the numbers.
 What threw me off even still is some lines only had one number... so this line, `9zml`, the number 9 counted as 99.
-I found this from teh example in the last line with the 7,
+I found this from the example in the last line with the 7.

 Since this was a string, to add numbers, I had to type cast this to be an `[int]`.